 When participants at a convention make meaningful connections at the event, they are more likely to come back year after year.
 When I am your event EmCee we will get people to engage more and maximize their experience.

 Let’s talk.
 Ask me about “The Conference Catalyst” program.
 Together we can customize an Event EmCee experience that will encourage your participants to become more interactive in all of their actions at the conference.

-Thom Singer is a funny keynote speaker and a professional Master of Ceremonies / Event EmCee.
+Thom Singer is a business motivational speaker and a professional Master of Ceremonies / Event EmCee.
 He is the host of the “Cool Things Entrepreneurs Do” podcast and the author of 12 books.
 He can be booked directly or via your favorite speakers bureau.